medialize/sass.js/Readme.md

 </script>
 ```

-In NodeJS you can use the synchronous API as follows:
+In NodeJS you can use the synchronous API (as in "executed in the same EventLoop") as follows:

 ```js
 Sass = require('sass.js');